HughesNet Internet in Rhode Island at a Glance

 Is HughesNet available everywhere in Rhode Island?

 Yes.
 HughesNet satellite internet covers virtually 100% of Rhode Island, including the most rural and remote areas of the state.
 As long as your property has a clear view of the southern sky for dish installation, HughesNet can provide service.
-This makes it one of the most widely available internet options in Rhode Island, reaching communities that cable, fiber, and fixed wireless providers do not serve.
+This makes it one of the most widely available internet options in Rhode Island, reaching communities that cable, fiber.
+Fixed wireless providers do not serve.

 What is the fastest HughesNet plan available in Rhode Island?